There are several things that you can do at home to treat and even prevent kidney stones. Here are 22 tips.

 4. Castor Oil Pack.
 Castor oil has anti inflammatory properties and may be used to relieve painful cramping or spasms.
 To make a pack, soak a towel in castor oil, and put it where it hurts.

 5. Hot pack.
 A hot pack can help relax muscles that are tense from the pain of kidney stones.
 They can also help the stones pass easier.

 6. Hot Vinegar.
 Hot vinegar can help with the severe pain of kidney stones.
 Soak a towel in a 50:50 vinegar-water solution.
 Place it over the painful area.

 7. Restricting Oxalates.
 Restricting foods high in oxalates can help prevent kidney stones.
-These foods include: beets, collards, okra, refried breans, spinach, sweet potatoes.
+These foods include: beets, collards, okra, coffee, soya milk, beer, spinach, and sweet potatoes.

 8. Careful of Vitamin C. Some studies show that actually restricting your vitamin C consumption may help prevent kidney stones.
 More than 3 to 4 grams per day can increase oxalate production, and thus increase the risks of kidney stones.

 9. Watch out for D. Excessive amounts of vitamin D can mean increase risk for kidney stones.
 Too much vitamin D can mean too much calcium, which can put you at risk for kidney stones.
 Never get any more than 400 IU of vitamin D per day.

 10. Other things to Avoid.
 Other things that you should avoid is sugar, antacids, excessive protein, dairy products, salt, carbonated beverages, and caffeine to lower your risk of getting kidney stones.